Willow Brook Primary School Curriculum Statement September 2018

 At Willow Brook Primary School we are dedicated to growing bright young minds and inspiring lifelong learners.
 It is of importance to us that within our school community we develop children’s confidence and encourage commitment to becoming the best they can be in all areas of their learning and life at school.
 In doing this we aim to prepare children for life in modern Britain through our broad, balanced curriculum and strong ethos that underpins all that we do.

-As well as having a focus on the core requirements of the English and mathematics curriculum our curriculum is devised to encourage community based learning by taking a topic-based approach.
-We successfully take a holistic approach to teaching topics that are under the same themes for three half terms a year these cover Science, History and Geography for EYFS through to year 6.
-For the remaining three half terms we work together on whole school topics that promote a creative approach to teaching and learning.
-These topics inspire and immerse children in learning opportunities whilst providing a well-balanced curriculum that meets the individual development of all children in our care.
-The impromptu planning of these three whole school topics allow us to address time relevant skills and understanding that the children need to fulfil their role as citizens of the world, whether this be through planning a trip to a fantasy island or taking on the role of conservationists and planning and carrying out events to raise money for chosen charities.
+As well as having a focus on the core requirements of the English and mathematics syllabus, our 2018/2019 creative learning programme is devised to encourage cross-curricular learning by taking a topic-based approach.
+By posing key ideas and ambitious areas for investigation, our pupils meet a range of learning styles that comprehensively cover the National Curriculum.
+Every other half term the school works collaboratively on whole school topics that also promote a creative approach to teaching and learning.
+These topics inspire and immerse children in learning opportunities whilst providing a well-balanced curriculum that meets the individual development of all children from EYFS to Year 6.
+The impromptu planning of these three whole school topics allow us to address time relevant skills and national events, promoting understanding that the children need to fulfill their role as citizens of the world.
+We plan as many adventures out of the classroom to build social learning and broaden experiences.
+Residential experiences as well as regular day trips are a highlight of each term!

 Whilst our Reception children have their own Early Years Curriculum, they follow the same topic plan and work collaboratively with Year 1.